hazelcast/hazelcast-reference-manual/src/CPlusClient.md

     std::cout << "Finished" << std::endl;
 ```

-Raw pointer API uses the DataArray and EntryArray interfaces which allows late de-serialization of objects.
-This means that the entry in the returned array is de-serialized only when it is accessed.
-E.g.:
+Raw pointer API uses the DataArray and EntryArray interfaces which allow late deserialization of objects.
+The entry in the returned array is deserialized only when it is accessed.
+Please see the example code below:

 ```
-// No de-serialization here
+// No deserialization here
 std::auto_ptr<hazelcast::client::DataArray<std::string> > vals = map.values();

-// de-serializes the item at index 0 assuming that there are at least 1 items in the array const std::string *value = vals->get(0);
+// deserializes the item at index 0 assuming that there are at least 1 items in the array const std::string *value = vals->get(0);

-// no de-serialization here since it was already de-serialized value = vals->get(0);
+// no deserialization here since it was already de-serialized value = vals->get(0);

-// no de-serialization here since it was already de-serialized value = (*vals)[0];
+// no deserialization here since it was already de-serialized value = (*vals)[0];

 // releases the value so that you can keep this object pointer in your application at some other place std::auto_ptr<std::string> releasedValue = vals->release(0);

-// de-serialization occurs again since the value was released already value = vals->get(0);
+// deserialization occurs again since the value was released already value = vals->get(0);
 ```

-Using raw pointer based API may improve performance if you are using the API returning multiple values such as values, keySet, entrySet etc., since the cost of de-serialization is delayed until the item is actually accessed.
+Using raw pointer based API may improve performance if you are using the API to return multiple values such as values, keySet, and entrySet.
+In this case, cost of deserialization is delayed until the item is actually accessed.

 ### Query API